Couples Retreat: Filming locations

 The primary location for filming was at the St. Regis Bora Bora Resort, Bora Bora in French Polynesia.
-Other filming locations include Los Angeles, Universal Studios and O'Hare International Airport.
+Other filming locations included Universal Studios in Los Angeles and O'Hare International Airport.

 Marketing

 Universal Pictures was criticized for removing actors Faizon Love and Kali Hawk from the international posters for the film, showing only six rather than the eight cast members used for the U.S. promotional materials.
 The studio said it regretted causing offense and has abandoned plans to use the revised poster in other countries.
-In 2020 Faizon Love filed a lawsuit accusing Universal of race discrimination and whitewashing for continued use of the offending poster.
+In 2020, Faizon Love filed a lawsuit accusing Universal of race discrimination and whitewashing for continued use of the offending poster.

 Universal Pictures partnered with various groups for financial support to help market the film.
 Sponsors include the Tourism Board of Tahiti where the film was made, the manufacturers of Bud Light and Captain Morgan's Rum, Bloomingdale's department store, and Crunch Gyms.
 The video game Guitar Hero is also prominently featured in the film.